Sign up to Orange Genie today!

 This is where you’re engaged directly by the agency, who will pay you through their own PAYE system for work you do for their client.
 Any tax and National Insurance contributions due on your income will be deducted by the agency when they pay you.

-Generally, agency PAYE is only suitable for workers who don’t intend to continue contracting for very long, for example if you’re starting a new job on a temp to perm basis, or you’re contracting as a stop-gap between permanent roles.
+Generally, agency PAYE is most suitable if you don’t intend to continue contracting for very long, for example if you’re starting a new job on a temp to perm basis, or you’re contracting as a stop-gap between permanent roles.
 If you intend to continue contracting for any length of time, or if you’re likely to complete a succession of different assignments, you’ll almost certainly be better off with one of the other two options.

 Umbrella company employment